 If you're either a family in transitional housing (living with another family, in temporary housing, living in a camper, hotel, etc.) for financial reasons or a student who is living away from your family because of conflict or financial issues, please fill out the packet linked here, see your student's counselor, or contact Assistant Superintendent Tim Dowker at (517) 223-6027 or DowkerT@fowlervilleschools.org to see if your student qualifies for support through the McKinney-Vento Act.

 English Language Learners (ELL) Reference

-If you have any questions, do not hesitate to contact your building principal or myself
+If you have any questions, do not hesitate to contact me at the email or phone number below.

 Mr. Tim Dowker 517-223-6027

 Michigan Department of Ed has developed a Parent Engagement Toolkit to describe ways parents can become involved in their children's education at school and in the community.
 Scroll to the Green Sections to begin your journey!